 1. Fortify Your Glass

 Window film may not be enough for store-front glass and doors.
 For these areas, coiling doors and grilles or gates that roll down during non-business hours can provide an excellent deterrent.
 These can be installed on both the exterior or inside the store.
 Retailers with exceptional inventory may want to explore having both.
 An added bonus of these gates beyond going a long way toward preventing access to your store’s interior is that, if you choose solid gates instead of perforated, they are also a visual deterrent.
-Gates can also provide additional benefits during weather-related events and they utilizing these protections might reduce your insurance liability.
+Gates can also provide additional benefits during weather events and utilizing these protections might reduce your insurance liability.

 The NSSF has partnered with Cornell Storefront Systems to provide special pricing to members on various gate systems.
 To learn about your discount, log in to the members-only side of www.nssf.org.